Skip to content

 Tips

 By default, your indexing database is located in C:\ProgramData\Microsoft\Search but you can easily change it under Advanced options.
-If you have some portable software on your PC, it might not show up in Windows search results unless you have placed the programs in the user folder.
-To add your portable software to Windows search, just include the folder containing it.
-You can also place all of your portable software into a single folder and then include that folder.
-That would definitely be easier than including a number of folders if you have a lot of portable software.
+If you have some portable software on your PC, it might not show in Windows search results unless you have placed the programs in the user folder.
+To add your portable software to Windows search, include the folder containing it.
+You can also place all your portable software into a single folder and then include that folder.
+That would be easier than including several folders if you have a lot of portable software.